dc4eu/educational-pilot/DSTRL/toolkits/Pilot2/data_models_relationships.md

 **Linkage function:**
 - **Connection to PID**: The `id` field of the EducationalID links to the `document_number` of the PID
-- **Connection to academic credentials**: The `identifier` field (eduPersonPrincipalName) serves as the key to link with other credentials
+- **Connection to academic credentials**: The `identifier` field serves as the key to link with other credentials

 **Educational context-specific characteristics:**
 - Contains information specific to the educational context (affiliations, home organisation)